 The SARC offers the following services:

 Forensic medical examination.
-The SARC can then safely store any forensic evidence while you take time to decide whether you might want to report.
+The SARC will safely store any forensic evidence while you take time to decide whether you want to report.

 Medical help for any injuries.